MicrosoftDocs/edge-developer/microsoft-edge/web-platform/tracking-prevention.md

 ## Mitigations

-To ensure that web compatibility is preserved as much as possible, we have introduced two mitigations to help balance our enforcements in certain situations.
+To ensure that web compatibility is preserved as much as possible, we have introduced three mitigations to help balance our enforcements in certain situations.
 These are the "Org Relationship Mitigation" and the "Org Engagement Mitigation"

 Before diving into the mitigations, it's worth defining the concept of an "Organization" or "Org" for short.
 Disconnect also maintains a list called [entities.json](https://github.com/disconnectme/disconnect-tracking-protection/blob/master/entities.json) that defines groups of URLs that are owned by the same parent organization/company.
 Microsoft Edge's tracking prevention feature uses this list in both the "Org Relationship" and "Org Engagement" mitigations to minimize the occurrence of compatibility issues caused by tracking prevention affecting cross-organizational requests.